j3soon/ros2-essentials/ros1_bridge_ws/README.md

 # 🚩 How to use 🚩

-> There are two services in the docker-compose, one is `ros1-bridge`, and the other one is `ros1-bridge-build`.
+> There are two services in the docker compose, one is `ros1-bridge`, and the other one is `ros1-bridge-build`.
 > `ros1-bridge` should be sufficient for normal usage.
 > `ros1-bridge-build`, which contains all the necessary build tools, is used for debugging purposes.
 >